There's an avalanche of info, advice, and opinions out there about where we should invest our hard-earned cash.

 The Betterment platform fees are based on two different pricing models depending on account balances and whether or not you want advice from real people.

 Betterment Digital comes at a 0.25% fee with no account minimum and no human advice.

-Betterment Premium is available to those with $100,000 in investable assets and are willing to pay a fee of 0.40%.
+Alternatively, Betterment Premium is available to those with $100,000 in investable assets and who are willing to pay a fee of 0.40%.
 In return, Betterment Premium customers get advice from professionals on managing their funds.
 These professionals can also give you advice about investments outside of Betterment.

 As with other robo-advisers, your account will rebalance each time your portfolio strays from its original goal.
 In other words, they want to make sure your financial hopes and dreams are always on track.